xpl/ololog/README.md

                                                                           // bar, baz
 ```

-You can [read more about `configure` here](https://github.com/xpl/pipez#a-case-study-toy-logging).
-Configuration mechanism is implemented as a separate external library, for everyone's use.
+You can [read more about `configure` here](https://github.com/xpl/pipez).
+Configuration engine is implemented as a separate external library, for everyone's use.
+Contributions are welcome.

 ## ANSI styling